 - The hair-loss factor – AKA how easy is this dip station to assemble?
 Thankfully dip stations generally rank among the easiest bits of gym gear to cobble together.
 But we’ll let you know if anything is unduly a pain in the butt to put build.
 Not everyone is good at building stuff.

 - Who would it be suited to?
-There’s a few different kinds of dip stations (more on that below) and depending on your space, what exercises you want to to (apart from the obvious) will impact which station you should fork out for.
+There are a few different kinds of dip stations (more on that below) and depending on your space, what exercises you want to do (apart from the obvious) will impact which station you should fork out for.

 What kind of dip station should you get?